Skeksis: skekUng

 Also known as the Garthim-Master or the second General, the counterpart to the urRu urIm the Healer.
 SkekUng serves as the main antagonist of the original 1982 film, where he succeeds skekSo as Skeksis Emperor after his death.

-His activities in the years leading up to the Garthim War are unclear, but he is absent from the events of The Dark Crystal: Age of Resistance, mentioned only in passing as the Skeksis consider recalling the rest of their number in their duel against the Gelfling (an idea that skekSil the Chamberlain seems to object to, as he believes more Skeksis in the castle would just lead to louder squabbling among them), being identified as a "strong warrior" by skekZok the Ritual Master.
-Being the second strongest of the Skeksis, he was previously leader of the military allegiance after replacing skekVar upon his death.
+He does not appear in the events of The Dark Crystal: Age of Resistance, although skekZok suggests recalling him to the castle as a "strong warrior" for their fight against the Gelfling.
+Being the second strongest of the Skeksis, he replaced skekVar as the General after his death.
 He had a bitter rivalry with skekSil, which culminated in a duel for supremacy.
 Though the other Skeksis admire his ferocity, his constant failure to capture the surviving Gelfling fails to evoke the respect of his subjects.
 He is suspicious of skekZok's loyalty, and is constantly fearing a challenge to his authority.

 In the novel, after the Chamberlain returns to the castle with a kidnapped Kira to be drained of her essence, and subsequently returns to his position of power, skekUng begins to spiral further into paranoia, plotting to murder skekTek and unleash his Garthim soldiers on every single form of life on Thra, to prevent the regeneration of the Gelfling population.

 When the Crystal was restored, skekUng was absorbed by urIm as they reverted into their original urSkek form UngIm, who leads the urSkeks back to their world.

-In the film, he is performed by Dave Goelz and voiced by Michael Kilgarriff.
+In the film, skekUng is performed by Dave Goelz and voiced by Michael Kilgarriff.

 skekZok

 Also known as the Ritual-Master and the counterpart to the urRu urZah the Ritual-Guardian, skekZok is the high priest who oversees the Skeksis' rituals and leader of the Religious Allegiance.
 Until the story of the film, skekZok "fancied himself skekSo's closest adviser, and sought to control the other Skeksis through false prophecies and apparitions, although they distrusted his divinations and practised their own."
 Though a contender for the throne after skekSo's death, skekZok sides with skekUng.
 Though he assists in the search for the surviving Gelfling with his Crystal bats, he is nonetheless distrusted and feared by skekUng.
 When skekSil arrived with Kira, he was annoyed at skekUng's commands to drain Kira of essence before killing her, as he insisted she must be killed immediately.
 Ironically, skekZok's impulse to kill Kira the moment she threw the Shard to Jen led to the Skeksis' downfall with skekZok absorbed by urZah back into their original urSkek form ZokZah.

-In the film, he is performed by Jim Henson and voiced by Jerry Nelson.
-In The Dark Crystal: Age of Resistance, he is performed by Victor Yerrid and voiced by Keegan-Michael Key.
+In the film, skekZok is performed by Jim Henson and voiced by Jerry Nelson.
+In The Dark Crystal: Age of Resistance, skekZok is performed by Victor Yerrid and voiced by Keegan-Michael Key.